-Compare the first link to a version from 1988.
+Compare 1978 to 1988.
 The song does not remain the same.
 I’m tempted to say it improved.
 I will say it.
 Quote me.
 Weir did not attain True Bobness until the 80s.
-An easygoing confidence of the 70s begot awareness that he was chosen.
+An easygoing confidence begot awareness that he was chosen.
 The sound-effects and howling descended from Acid Test madness.
 Some folks have dark nights of the soul here.
 Just remember you’re surrounded by people who care in a meaningful universe created by an act of love.
 Listen to Jerry light the way in both versions.
 Very different jams.
 The 88 one from 3:40 –> 5:20 will give you a sweet tooth.
 How to describe it?
 How do you write about music with metaphors and similes?
 Music isn’t like anything.
 Synesthesia here we come.

 As a crude approximation: there’s sweet jam under the bridge, Jerry’s solo after “men gonna light my way.”
 Partake.
 Your face feels like a flag swept by lunar gusts.
 It has a bright sound, like some bioluminous entity emerging from a cocoon and soaring away, propelled by blasts from Weir and Lesh, vibrating with wah wah majesty, ascending and changing its form again.
 The solid state was merely a chrysalis.
 To describe its Presence we need a different explanatory paradigm: What intentions does it harbor?
 Contact is precarious and transitory.
 The gravity of the opening rivals black holes and returns everything to where it began.
 Bobby testifies but his tone has changed, wrathful like a prophet scorned, forlorn like the traveler from an antique land who saw a ruined statue and deduced the shelf life of glory.